USFWS/secas/_posts/2022-01-18-Upcoming-webinars-TNC-Resilience-update-and-EPA-Coastal-Condition.md

   headerClass: light-text
   float: right
 ---
-The two upcoming webinars in the Third Thursday Web Forum series feature datasets that will be incorporated as indicators in the 2022 Southeast Conservation Blueprint!<!--more-->
+The two upcoming webinars in the Third Thursday Web Forum series feature datasets that will be incorporated as indicators in the 2022 Southeast Conservation Blueprint!
+Don't forget, you can now see these upcoming webinars and other SECAS events on the [new SECAS event calendar](https://secassoutheast.org/events).<!--more-->

 **[TNC’s climate resilience analysis: Upgrades to landcover, connectedness and carbon](https://calendar.google.com/event?action=TEMPLATE&tmeid=NzZwOWMxYzAxcGU3Z2Zvb25hODQxbnF0dXQgc2VjYXNzb3V0aGVhc3RAbQ&tmsrc=secassoutheast%40gmail.com)<br>
 Mark Anderson & Melissa Clark, The Nature Conservancy**